Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 18 November 2025 17.34.53 UTC
+- WIB: Selasa, 18 November 2025 18.26.06 UTC
-- WITA: Selasa, 18 November 2025 18.34.53 UTC
+- WITA: Selasa, 18 November 2025 19.26.06 UTC
-- WIT: Selasa, 18 November 2025 19.34.53 UTC
+- WIT: Selasa, 18 November 2025 20.26.06 UTC

 Kutipan Inspiratif:
-"Smile in front of people who hate you Ur happiness kills them"
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: attitude
+Kategori: inspirational